lahavmaayan/rate-movies/README.md

 yarn lint-fix
 ```

-to fill the DB with some initial data run the InitDB app by: npm run initDB
+run the InitDB app by: npm run initDB

+#### Use Mongo DB
+After installing MongoDB you can manipulate the db using the mongo shell.
+mongo shell located here: "C:\Program Files\MongoDB\Server\4.0\bin\mongo.exe".
+the initDB app create a db called rate-movies.
+after running InitDB open mongo shell and verify you have data.
+1. type "show dbs" and verify rate-movies is in the list
+2. type "use rate-movies"
+3. type "db.movies.find()" to see all the movies in the DB ("movies" is a collection inside the db "rate-movies")

 #### Running the code in production
 In the future ...